|Number of Traditional Undergraduates||83|

 If yes, please give the policy:

-Northeast Catholic College welcomes speakers to the college that will enable us to grow as a collegiate community.
+Magdalen College of the Liberal Arts welcomes speakers to the college that will enable us to grow as a collegiate community.
 Though the college welcomes the opportunity to pursue the truth in dialogue with those with whom we may disagree, the college will not—in accordance with the directives of the document “Catholics in Political Life,” issued by the USCCB–honor those who act in defiance of our fundamental moral principles or provide platforms that suggest support for their actions.

 Additional Institutional Identity information, clarification or description (optional):